ballerina-platform/module-ballerina-time/time-ballerina/Module.md

 - daylight time-saving information

 ### APIs
-Parallel to the aforementioned time representations, this package includes a set of APIs to facilitate time conversions and manipulations using a set of high-level APIs.
+Parallel to the aforementioned time representations, this module includes a set of APIs to facilitate time conversions and manipulations using a set of high-level APIs.
 Those conversion APIs can be listed as follows.

 ### The String Representations of UTC